 Windows Vista and Windows 7 users

 Windows Vista introduced the Windows Search Box, which enabled users to search for files and run programs all at the same time.
 With the introduction of this feature, the Run box is no longer found in the Start Menu.
-However, if you still want to use the Run box in Vista or Windows 7 you can type Run in the Search box and press Enter or use the Windows key + R.
+However, if you still want to use the Run box in Vista or Windows 7, you can type Run in the Search box and press Enter, or press the shortcut keys Windows key + R.

 Windows 95, 98, ME, and XP users

 How to run a program in the Windows folder

 Any executable file that is located in the C:\Windows directory can be run by name.
 For example, the executable for Microsoft Calculator is calc.exe.
 If you wanted to open the calculator from the Run box, type calc and press Enter.

 How to run a file using the full file path

 Any executable can also be run by typing the full file executable path.
 For example, we could also run the Microsoft Calculator by typing in the full path to the executable.
 For example, typing c:\windows\calc.exe and pressing Enter would also open the Calculator.
 Windows also looks at the Windows directory by default, so typing in calc.exe would open the Calculator since its in the Windows directory.

 Any of the associated Control Panel icons can also be run from the Run line.
 For example, in the Run line typing appwiz.cpl and pressing enter opens the Add/Remove Programs feature found through the Control Panel.
 See the link below for a full list of Control Panel files.

 How do I find what's running?